MadElf1337/Patched-Image-Classifier/README.md

 The dataset can be found [here](https://www.kaggle.com/competitions/ml-olympiad-landscape-image-classification/data)

+The link to the Kaggle can be found [here](https://www.kaggle.com/code/madelf1337/transfer-unfrozen-layers-with-efficientnet)

 The Image Classification model contains the usage of EfficientNetB7 partially trainable backbone, with added data augmentation layers and additional callbacks